Brawferd History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The name Brawferd first arose amongst the Anglo-Saxon tribes of Britain.
 It is derived from their having lived in Derbyshire, where they held a family seat in Brelsford.
 The place-name Brelsford was originally derived from the Old English broegelsford, which means manor on a hall near a fording place on a river.
-CITATION[CLOSE]

 Early Origins of the Brawferd family